tmcgilchrist/ghuntley/content/lately.md

 # what I've done so far this year
 - Refactored homelab infrastructure and now using proxmox/kvm.
 - Rolled my own k8 cluster the hard way from source code.
+Submitted a few pull requests to k8 and got em merged.